Format to FAT32 for USB or External Hard Drive in Windows 10 - Qiling

 Step 3.
 Set the USB file system to FAT32, tick "Perform a quick format" and click "OK" to confirm.

-Note: Be careful while using command lines on your PC to format USB drive.
-Any improper operations would cause serious issues.
+Be cautious when using command lines on your PC to format a USB drive, as improper operations can cause serious issues.

-Here are the details of how to use CMD, DiskPart, or PowerShell command lines formatting device:
+Here are the details of how to use CMD, DiskPart, or PowerShell command lines formatting device in one paragraph shortly:

 Step 1.
 Type command prompt in Windows 10 search bar or right-click on "Windows icon" > select "Search", and type cmd.